- The Fantastic Team

-This is a harmless way to tackle those pesky green intruders in your lawn.
+This is a considerably harmless way to tackle those pesky green intruders in your lawn.
 Pouring hot water on the weeds also qualifies as the cheapest option, since all you need is plain H2O.

 Water can kill weeds in another form – as steam.
 For the purpose, you will need a gardening machine with steaming power.
 Thanks to the powerful stream flow it produces, the weeds turn from green to black pretty fast.
 However, this is a more suitable method for treating paved areas, large weed-infested areas or just the weeds in the edges of your lawn.

 Pulling weeds by hand